npbeck/lct-infos/_pages/paperwork.md

 ---

 ## How to handle Spanish Bureaucracy
 Spain has a very bureaucratic and poorly digitized administration.
 We have spend days struggling with it and hope to save you a considerable amount of time with the following tips.

-We will divide most of them into advice for EU-citizens and non-EU-citizens, since they are usually treated differently.
+---

+## EU citizens - things to consider
+EU citizens that live in Spain for more than three months must request a *número de identidad de extranjeros (NIE)*, i.e. an identification number for foreigners.
+Technically, you will need to be registered as a resident at the *ayuntamiento* for this ("*empadronamiento*"), but if you follow the procedure we outline below, the authorities will usually not ask for proof of this.
+However, if you have a rental contract, registering and having *empadronamiento* will only make things easier.

+## Non-EU citizens - things to consider
+TODO

+---

-### Registering with the *ayuntamiento*
+## Registering with the *ayuntamiento*
 Registration (*empadronamiento*) is usually a quick and beneficial procedure.
 You get access to many municipal services, including discounts in public transport.
 However, you will need to present a contract or an affirmative letter from your landlord, which many landlords who are renting off the books are not willing to provide.
 Nonetheless, it is **essential for non-EU citizens to register**, so keep this in mind when looking for appartments.

 Make your appointment for registration [here](https://www.donostia.eus/info/udalinfo/Tramites.nsf/vTramites/8A56560AE3CA7957C125814500390C56?OpenDocument&idioma=cas&des=Ciudadan%EDa&id=D580485#) (Name of the procedure: *Padrón Municipal de Habitantes: alta*).
 Then follow the instructions, i.e., bring a registration form along with your document that proves you live in San Sebastián to the municipality office.

----

-## EU citizens
-EU citizens that live in Spain for more than three months must request a *número de identidad de extranjeros (NIE)*, i.e. an identification number for foreigners.
-Technically, you will need to be registered as a resident at the *ayuntamiento* for this ("*empadronamiento*"), but if you follow the procedure we outline below, the authorities will usually not ask for proof of this.
-However, if you have a rental contract, registering and having *empadronamiento* will only make things easier.

 ### The NIE
 The NIE is particularly important if you want to work in Spain, for instance in order to get your LCT internship credits.
 Spanish employers will always ask you for a NIE and a Spanish social security number, which you can only request with an NIE.